Inubaka: Recurring characters

 A supermodel, known as "Yamarin" by fans and colleagues.
-She starred in a commercial with a Papillon from Show's store, later replaced due to drooping ears, causing her depression after her Cocker Spaniel's death.
+She starred in a commercial with a Papillon from Show's store, later replaced due to drooping ears, this replacement causing her a deep depression in the aftermath of her Cocker Spaniel's death.
 Inspired by Suguri's care for the papillon, Yamarin buys it and names it "Lucky", forming a strong bond.
-Lucky saves Yamarin in a time of trouble, and Yamarin values his choices, such as selecting a magazine for a bikini shoot.
-Despite Lucky's demand for attention, Yamarin supports Kannako in coping with grief after Czerny's death.
+Lucky becomes moral support to Yamarin in a stressful time, and Yamarin comes to deeply value his instincts, even allowing him to select the magazine for a bikini shoot.
+Despite Lucky's demands on her attention, Yamarin supports Kannako in coping with her grief after Czerny's death.